Responsible Sourcing Approach

 Assessing Product Impacts Over the Life-Cycle

-To identify our significant areas of environmental impact and opportunities, and to track improvements over time, we commissioned a third-party (ERM) to conduct our first Lifecycle Assessment (LCA).
+To identify our significant areas of environmental impact and opportunities, and to track improvements over time, we commissioned a third-party (ERM) to conduct our first Lifecycle Assessment (LCA) in 2020.
 This is a common methodology for assessing and documenting the environmental impacts associated with all the stages of a lifecycle of a commercial product, process, or service.

 The LCA leverages 2019 data, covering all of our food, beverage and paper spend incurred in restaurant, and identifying their environmental impact across carbon, water, and waste (as defined below).